nullivex/apx/README.md

 Actions are the bread and butter of an API server they serve all requests and build responses.
-Actions are also in charge of firing non periodic tasks and utilizing services.
+Actions are also in charge of firing non-periodic tasks and utilizing services.

 ### Helpers